 To protect your travel investment, we highly recommend the purchase of travel insurance.
 Getting travel insurance before you leave home is strongly encouraged and very easy.
 We work with a great agency in the United States, that has helped to make it easy and affordable.
 What an excellent way to protect yourself while you are visiting Peru.

 If interested in booking through our trusted partner, Ahart, Frinzi & Smith, CLICK HERE.

 Alpaca Expeditions uses biodegradable soap and transports all our garbage back to Cusco.
-Our porters are trained to look after the trail and pickup any waste from other groups as well.
-We also use environmentally-friendly chemical portable toilets that allow us to pack waste out.
+Our porters are trained to look after the trail and pick up any waste from other groups as well.
+We also use environmentally-friendly portable chemical toilets that allow us to carry waste out.
 We believe in leaving no footprint behind.

 Personal Porter Included

 All of our camping treks include porters, who are responsible for carrying and setting up all equipment.
 They will additionally carry the duffel bag you receive at your briefing the night before your trek.
 Each duffel bag can not exceed 7kg/14lbs and must include your sleeping bag and air mat.Alpaca Expeditions gives each porter a proper uniform, salary, and insurance.
 They are the backbone of our company.

 - Valid, STUDENT CAR (if you booked as a student)

 - Immigration Card (given on the plane as you enter Peru)

 - Water storage: Water reservoir like Camelbaks are encouraged – but enough for at least 2-3 liters.